Lord Curzon Ki Haveli

-Lord Curzon Ki Haveli is an Indian Hindi-language black comedy film directed by Anshuman Jha.
-The film produced by Golden Ratio Films, Vipin Agnihotri & First Ray Films.
+Lord Curzon Ki Haveli is a 2023 Indian black comedy film directed by Anshuman Jha.
+The film is produced by Golden Ratio Films & First Ray Films.
 It stars Arjun Mathur, Rasika Dugal and Zoha Rahman.

-It had its world premiere at Indian Film Festival of Melbourne.
+It had its world premiere at the Indian Film Festival of Melbourne.

 It released theatrically on 10 October 2025.

 Premise

 Four people find themselves sharing an unexpected dinner, only for Rohit to announce on arrival that he has a body hidden in his car trunk.
 What begins as a seemingly dark joke soon unravels into a night that will alter all of their lives forever.